ninabarzh/broomstick/content/posts/badbox.md

 ---

-## Why should survivors and advocates care?
+## Why could survivors and advocates care?

 For services working with survivors of [intimate partner abuse (IPA)](https://blue.tymyrddin.dev/docs/ipa/)), this isn’t abstract tech horror, it’s a real-world threat.
 Off‑brand devices donated to shelters, community centres, or